cirgue/flask_template/README.md

 [Digital Ocean Let's Encrypt for Nginx](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)

 ### Quickstart
 Prereqs:
-- A ditalocean (or similar) droplet running some variation of Linux (I used ubuntu, but this will probably work on other distros)
+- A ditalocean (or similar) droplet running some variation of Linux (I used ubuntu 16.04 64 bit, but this will probably work on other distros)
 - A domain name
 - A DNS configured to point the domain name to the DO droplet

-#### Note: I just realized that this will not work for others without changing the db_setup.py and generate_config_files.py: there are some hardcoded username and domain name variables, you will have to replace these with yours.
-I will update this tonight to pull the username from the shell session.

 SSH into the digital ocean server and run the following: